 Publications and Graphic Design

-In order to better serve the University community, the Publications Office has adopted a series of guidelines for the handling of all design, printing and scanning work.
-These guidelines are intended to make the production of work for the University community more efficient, while continuing to address the growing needs of the University in this important area.
+In order to better serve the university community, the Publications Office has adopted a series of guidelines for the handling of all design, printing and scanning work.
+These guidelines are intended to make the production of work for the university community more efficient, while continuing to address the growing needs in this important area.

-However, because of the volume of work, outside graphic designers, writers and printers are used as needed.
+Because of the volume of work, outside graphic designers, writers and printers are used as needed.
 When outside vendors are used, we are careful to match the most competitive bid with the difficulty of the job at hand.
-The more information we have about your job early, the more we can help you control costs and meet your schedule.
+The more information we have about your job, and the earlier we have that information, the more we can help you control costs and meet your schedule.

 The most helpful thing you can do to assure that your job is printed in a timely matter is to plan.
 We are a deadline-driven profession, and we manage a large volume of work.
-The need for the vast majority of design, printing and scanning jobs is known well in advance.
+The need for the vast majority of design and printing jobs is known well in advance.
 The sooner you get the job to the Publications Office, the more time we will have to develop an exciting piece and complete the job in a timely and efficient manner.

-Contact Cindy Lawson, our customer relations representative in the Publications Office weeks before you need your finished job.
+Contact Mary Woodson, director of publications, weeks before you need your finished job.
 The more complicated the job, the longer it will take, so please plan accordingly.
 This time is needed for typesetting, design, layout, scanning, pre-press production and printing.

 Rush or emergency jobs will be accepted only as our schedule permits.
 We think everyone would agree that if most departments abide by deadlines to submit and schedule work, it is not fair to them to have their job pushed aside by someone who didn't plan properly.